The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Coping with Cravings

-Copy the following prayer card, and whenever you feel a craving for unnecessary food, use the card to say this prayer:
+Copy the following prayer, and whenever you feel a craving for unnecessary food, say this prayer:

 PRAYER FOR WEIGHT LOSS